-An aural study of the melodic, harmonic, and rhythmic pat-terns found in the traditional music of the 17th and 18th centuries.
-These areas of concern will be studied both in iso- This basic class in fundamentals of theatre dance will provide lated situations and within the framework of music literature. the student with a working knowledge of dance forms used in This course includes the development of skills in the areas of contemporary stage production.
-It will provide the foundamelodic, harmonic, and rhythmic dictation as well as the abil- tion for movement on stage.
-Crosslisted with TH 1341. ity to vocally sight-read traditional music.
-Prerequisites: MUS 1263 and concurrent enrollment in MUS 1222 is required.
+centuries.
+These areas of concern will be studied both in iso- enrollment in MUS 1232. lated situations and within the framework of music literature.
+This course includes the development of skills in the areas of MUS 1263 Fundamentals of Music (3-0-3) melodic, harmonic, and rhythmic dictation as well as the abil- This introductory course includes the study of melodic, har-1263 and concurrent enrollment in MUS 1222 is required.